-We are currently accepting applications and conducting interview and testing sessions for all applicants applying for Fall 2016 Regular and BBA (classroom) enrolment.
-Those interested in applying to the program, please submit your application and all necessary documents to Registrar and Enrolment Services as soon as possible.
+Currently accepting applications for Flexible Participation enrollment for Spring 2017.
+Those interested in applying to the program, please submit application and all necessary document to Registrar and Enrolment Services as soon as possible.
 Applicants who have met all admission requirements will be contacted for interview and testing sessions, which will begin in mid-October.
 Please observe college schedule for course registration and semester start dates.
 December 17th will be the last day for application submission.

 Langara College’s Library & Information Technology Program gives graduates access to a wide variety of jobs in both hands-on interaction with people and in behind-the-scenes technical services.
 The library field is for those who love working with the public, organizing information, and are committed to lifelong learning.